g-twombly/Web-Development/README.md

 # Final Project Fruit Ecommerce Store README
 ## Author: Gabriella Twombly
 Hello!
 Thank you for reviewing my project.
 This is an ecommerce store with frontend and backend using HTML, CSS, javascript, and Node specifically.
+The API pulls the data for fruit stocked and their details.
 This ecommerce store focuses on bringing the community together to source fruits for lower prices.
 I appreciate any feedback!